hanalysis/clipseq/README.md

 Pre-filtering the genomic annotation can improve iCount genome-level segmentation:
 - Ensures segmentation prioritizes a representative transcript per gene
-- Resolves conflicting annotations from overlapping isoforms
+- Uses the representative transcripts to resolve conflicting annotations from overlapping isoforms

-This can improve the biological interpretability of region assignments, especially at the genome level, where annotation can otherwise include overlapping or conflicting transcript features.
+This can improve the biological interpretability of region assignments, especially at the genome level.

 GTF filtering is enabled by default.
 To enable, omit the parameter or set `--skip_gtf_filter false`.
 To disable, set `--skip_gtf_filter true`.